mikeunge/twitter-archiver/README.md

 # Twitter Archiver
 Archive twitter posts for analytical purpos and further usage.

+# ATTENTION !!!
+The script does not work anylongyer!
+Since Twitter changed their api it cannot connect/fetch anything.

 ## Functionality:
 - SQLite database
 - Completely customizable